ambroser53/com3529-code/README.md

 ## Using Codio

-Our use of Codio will be limited in that we'll just be using the virtual boxes (we won't be doing any formal units, for example).
+Our use of Codio will be limited in that we'll just be using the virtual boxes for ease of running and using this repository in a standardised setup and context.
 To get a box going, go to https://www.codio.com/, click the "LOGIN" button, and login with your university email address and password.
 Click "My Projects" under the "BUILD" heading in the left sidebar.
 Then, click the blue "New Project" button in the top right.
 Click "Java 11" as your starting point.
 You can name your project whatever you like, but ensure that its visibility remains "Private".
 Then click "Create", and you're ready to go.
 When logging back into Codio later, you should always see your project listed under "My Projects".

 ## Individual Machine Setups